 If you are fully vaccinated

-Entry requirements for Malaysia are the same for all travellers, regardless of COVID-19 vaccination status.
+Entry requirements for Peninsular Malaysia and Sarawak are the same for all travellers, regardless of COVID-19 vaccination status.
+See entry requirements for Sabah above.
 See ‘All Travellers’

 Proof of vaccination status

-You do not need to provide proof of your vaccination status for entry to Malaysia.
+You do not need to provide proof of your vaccination status for entry to Peninsular Malaysia and Sarawak.
+See entry requirements for Sabah above.

 If you are not fully vaccinated

-Entry requirements for Malaysia are the same for all travellers, regardless of COVID-19 vaccination status.
+Entry requirements for Peninsular Malaysia and Sarawak are the same for all travellers, regardless of COVID-19 vaccination status.
+See entry requirements for Sabah above.

 If you are transiting through Malaysia